margaretmf/margaretmf.github.io/poetry.md

 Forever in the night, the stars do shine.
 Our hearts burn.
 Everyone in the country, everyone on the Earth has a light like the star that burns, and shines.
-God holds us all amazingly int act, in one grand brotherhood, sisterhood.
+God holds us all amazingly in tact, in one grand brotherhood, sisterhood.

 ## The Union ##
 North, South, East, West